Let me tell you a little story

 - Is it to your advantage to become a trusted resource in your sector?

 Ongoing blogging brings prospects and Google back to your website.
+Links to blog posts can be emailed directly by sales people to their prospects.

 Targeted email & eNewsletters